Darkxell/PMDMMO/doc/communication.md

 <br/>"mainid":1, // The id of the main pokemon
 <br/>"maingender":1, // The gender of the main pokemon
 <br/>"offid":2, // The id of the teammate
-<br/>"offgender":2, // The gender of the teammate
+<br/>"offgender":2 // The gender of the teammate
 <br/>}
-This payload is sent by a client
+This payload is sent by a client wanting to submit test results to the server.

+■ OBJECTREQUEST
+<br/>{"action":"objectrequest",
+<br/>"id":1, // The requested object ID
+<br/>"object":"DBPlayer" // The object type requested
+<br/>}
+This payload notifies the server that the client would need information about a specific object knowing it's id.
+The server will typically respond with an OBJECTREQUEST payload containing the item too.

 # 4 - List of server -> client payloads